The building blocks of reading and writing

 We all know early reading and writing for most children comes from the learning of phonics: Developing understanding of letter sounds, their visual representation and the segmenting and blending of these sounds to spell and read words.

-Recently there has been much in the educational media about phonics, largely because of the introduction of the validation process for SSPs (Systematic Synthetic Phonics Programmes).
+Recently there has been much in the educational media about phonics, and this is largely because of the introduction of the validation process for SSPs (Systematic Synthetic Phonics Programmes).
 We all have our opinions of this and the impact it may have in our settings.
-It has also seen the scramble from resource providers and publishers to produce a scheme which can rival the “BIG player”.
+It has also seen the scramble from resource providers and publishers to produce a scheme which can rival the “BIG players”.
 The talk and resources mainly rotate around what we all know as phase 2 and beyond.
-But before this learning of the letter sounds and their written representations, what foundations do we need to lay for children’s reading and writing?
+But before this, what foundations do we need to lay for children’s reading and writing?

 Laying the Foundations!

 The foundations of reading and writing come from two core skills- listening and speaking!
-Before they can read, write and spell children need to be able to tune into, identify and talk about sounds so that they can isolate and recognise sounds in spoken and (eventually) written words.
+Before learning to read, write and spell children need to be able to tune into, identify and talk about sounds.
+This means that they can later isolate and recognise sounds in spoken and (eventually) written words.

 So of course the current validation process of the new SSP programmes has considered all of these building blocks for learning and has been included across their schemes?
 Sadly- no!
-There seems to be no steps made to support preschool settings and reception classes in ensuring that these fundamental reading skills are taught.
+There seems to be limited support available for preschool settings and reception classes to deliver these fundamental reading skills.
 Despite it being widely thought by practitioners that it can accelerate reading progress later.

-The lack of support surrounding this prereading stage is now leading to confusion among practitioners in the nursery sector who, sadly, feel they should begin the process of teaching “formal” phonics (e.g. letters and their corresponding sounds) because they will then be “school ready”.
-As a Reception Teacher, I can say that this is not the case and the most competent readers are often children with secure communication and language skills.
+The lack of support surrounding this prereading stage is now leading to confusion among practitioners in the nursery sector.
+And, sadly, they feel, they should begin the process of teaching “formal” phonics (e.g. letters and their corresponding sounds) because children will then be “school ready”.
+As a Reception Teacher, I can say that this is not the case!
+Most competent readers are often children with secure communication and language skills.
 They are the children able to isolate and identify sounds, spot spoken rhythm and hear alliteration and those that can orally segment and blend words together.
 All skills which are taught and refined in phase 1.

 Phase 1 Phonics Activities